mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

 > *Although the code will work perfectly fine without **whitespace control** in mind, we should always strive to keep things clean and organized as much as we can.*

-### 3. Usefull tips
+### 3. Useful tips

 - If you are uncertain were a specific block "inserts" their content just by reading the examples, open up ("**base-main.html**") and look for that block with the same name and see where it is placed!

    **There cannot be 2 blocks with the same name!**